Tips to Improve Your Mile Run Time

 Tip #8: FACTOR IN FUNCTIONAL TRAINING WORKOUTS

-These will build your cardio, general strength and core strength.
+These will build your cardio, improve your mile time, general strength, and core strength.

 Try rowing, box jumps, air squats, jumping air squats and workouts on Air Dyne-style bikes (stationary bikes with moving handles you can push and pull for deeper conditioning) to supplement your running workouts.